aimukhin/minfft/README.md

 By default, the library operates with double precision.

-However, since the code uses type-generic math everywhere, it can easily be adapted for other data types.
+However, it can easily be adapted for other data types.
 Just define `MINFFT_SINGLE` or `MINFFT_EXTENDED` macros to build single or extended precision versions.

 ## Transforms
 Below is a list of transforms with their definitions, auxiliary data